-Due to the nature and/or age of some properties deleterious materials e.g. asbestos or Reinforced Autoclaved Aerated Concrete (RAAC) can be present in the building fabric and/or the finished surfaces to such e.g. hidden walls or roof sections, textured coatings such as Artex, floor/ceiling/wall tiles, claddings, linings etc. If any of these elements are applicable to the property under report and should you require certainty of the construction of any part of the property (including any outbuildings or garages) then a detailed Building Survey or sample testing of materials by qualified technicians/scientists should be undertaken prior to concluding purchase.
-This degree of reporting is clearly out-with the scope of this form of inspection.
+Due to the nature and/or age of some properties, deleterious materials e.g. asbestos or Reinforced Autoclaved Aerated Concrete (RAAC) can be present in the building fabric and/or the finished surfaces to such e.g. hidden walls or roof sections, textured coatings such as Artex, floor/ceiling/wall tiles, claddings, linings etc. If any of these elements are applicable to the property under report and should you require certainty of the construction of any part of the property (including any outbuildings or garages) then a detailed Building Survey or sample testing of materials by qualified technicians/scientists would be required.
+This degree of reporting is clearly outside the scope of the Home Report.

-This is not an Asbestos survey and should not be construed as such in any degree.
-Should this form of inspection, or indeed any other form of inspection to identify deleterious materials within the property e.g. Reinforced Autoclaved Aerated Concrete (RAAC) be required this should be provided by suitably qualified specialists under separate instructions.
+This is not an Asbestos survey and should not be construed as such.
+Should an inspection to identify asbestos or other deleterious materials within the property e.g. Reinforced

+Autoclaved Aerated Concrete (RAAC) be required this should be provided by suitably qualified specialists under separate instructions.